sk82jack/PlasterTemplate/PlasterTemplate/PlasterTemplates/FullModuleTemplate/Contributing.md

 ## Issues
 ### Standard issues
 Opening issues is very easy.
-Head to our [Issues tab](https://github.com/sk82jack/<%= $PLASTER_PARAM_ModuleName %>/issues) and open one if it does not exist already.
+Head to the [Issues tab](https://github.com/<%= $PLASTER_PARAM_GitHubUserName %>/<%= $PLASTER_PARAM_ModuleName %>/issues) and open one if it does not exist already.
 ### Bugs and errors
 If you encounter any errors then please supply the following information:
 1. The script or function that is causing the error.
 2. The verbose and error output of the script!
 Either set `$VerbosePreference = 'Continue'` or use the verbose switch.

 ## Pull Requests
-If you wish to fix an issue or write a feature that you would like then here are some guidelines:
+If you wish to fix an issue or write a feature that you would like included then here are some guidelines:
 1. If there is an issue logged that you are fixing or a request that you are fulfilling then please comment on the issue to say you're working on it.
-2. Fork the repository, and base your changes off of the 'develop' branch.
-You can either make your changes in the develop branch or branch off of the develop branch...dealers choice!
+2. Fork the repository, create a new branch for your issue/feature and base your changes off of the 'master' branch.
 3. Fix the issue or fulfill the request!
+You must also create pester tests for your contributions.
-4. Make sure you have pushed your commits and then make a pull request to the develop branch
+4. Make sure you have pushed your commits and then make a pull request to the master branch
 5. Wait for the code review and - if all is good - the merge confirmation!